 Business Secretary Vince Cable said:

 “The future of manufacturing in the UK is bright.
-The Make it in Great Britain exhibition showcases a mix of forward-thinking businesses from a range of sectors including aerospace, automotive and food and drink, which will give the public a real flavor of what modern manufacturing is all about, and demonstrate first-hand the exciting and rewarding career opportunities available today.”
+The Make it in Great Britain exhibition showcases a mix of forward-thinking businesses from a range of sectors including aerospace, automotive and food and drink, which will give the public a real flavour of what modern manufacturing is all about, and demonstrate first-hand the exciting and rewarding career opportunities available today.”

 The exhibition was opened this morning (24.07.2012) by Business Secretary Vince Cable and Business Minister Mark Prisk.
 The exhibition runs from 24 July until 9 September and will demonstrate the very best of British manufacturing.